mmbdtp/mmbdtp.github.io/index.md

 This is the website for the 6-weeks Mandatory Bioinformatics Training for the **Microbes, Microbiomes and Bioinformatics** doctoral training program, which will be held from October to December 2023).
-* The website is  under costruction
+* The website is  under construction
 * An archive of last year's programme  [can be accessed here](https://mmbdtp.github.io/2022/).

 ---